triggermesh/bridges/bridges/cronjob-elastic/README.md

 ## Parametrization

+Customization of URL and secret creation for Elasticsearch is required.

 - Refer to [Pingsource docs](https://github.com/knative/docs/tree/master/docs/eventing/samples/ping-source) for the JSON being produced.
 - Refer to [Elasticsearch docs](../../docs/targets/elasticsearch.md) for customization of credentials and index.